MerginMaps/docs/src/howto/sign-up-to-mergin-maps/index.md

 ## Forgotten Password

-If you forget your password, you can reset it through the [Mergin website](https://public.cloudmergin.com/login/reset).
+If you forget your password, you can reset it through the <MainDomainNameLink id="login/reset" desc="Mergin website" />.

 ## Next steps